Best Tackle Box – Tackle Storage Done Right

-Ok, so you’re ready to go out fishing.
-You have your rod, but where are you going to keep all the tackle?
+But where are you going to keep all the rest of you tackle?
 Your lines, lures and tools?
-That’s where a tackle box comes in handy.

-We’re going to go through some of the basics of fishing storage, and hopefully make it easy for you to choose the best tackle box for your day of fishing.
+We’re going to go through some of the basics of fishing tackle storage, and hopefully make it easy for you to choose the best tackle box for your fishing trips.

 The Bare Necessities Of A Tackle Box